Our story

 Jena Kitchen, Founder

-She has coordinated a Participatory Action Research project with reconciliation practitioners and designed a trauma-informed leadership project for leaders in Burma.
-She has worked with and independently consulted within philanthropic, public health, nonprofit, and higher education organizations.
-Jena is a person with disabilities and has a graduate degree from George Mason University in conflict analysis and resolution focused on trauma-responsive leadership; an executive leadership certificate from Cornell University; and bachelor’s degrees in sociocultural anthropology and Latin American studies from the College of William & Mary.
+Jena is a person with disabilities and has her Nonprofit Board Education Certificate from BoardSource along with Level 1 of Strategies for Trauma Awareness & Resilience (STAR) through the Center for Justice and Peacebuilding.
+In addition, she has a graduate degree from George Mason University in conflict analysis and resolution focused on trauma-responsive leadership; an executive leadership certificate from Cornell University; and bachelor’s degrees in sociocultural anthropology and Latin American studies from William & Mary.

 A woman with short dark hair, glasses, and hoop earrings smiling in front of a brick wall, wearing a black top and a gold necklace.